jasandoval1/windev_training/memory-subsystem/README.md

 - _Windows System Programming, Fourth Edition_: Pages 131-149
     - This section gives an overview of the user-mode memory management architecture and the Windows heap API.
+- _Windows Via C/C++, Fifth Edition_: Pages 371-394
+    - This section provides a more comprehensive of the Windows memory management subsystem architecture and explores various properties of user-mode virtual address spaces.
+- _Windows Via C/C++, Fifth Edition_: Pages 519-536
+    - This section provides an in-depth treatment of the Windows heap API and explores the implications of user-defined heaps.
 - _Windows System Programming, Fourth Edition_: Pages 149-160
     - This section introduces the usage of memory-mapped files.
+- _Windows Via C/C++, Fifth Edition_: Pages 463-518
+    - This section provides a description of memory-mapped file usage that is far more in-depth than the previously cited resource.
 - Windows Internals, Seventh Edition, Part 1_: Pages 301-323
     - This section provides a conceptual overview of the memory subsystem and the services it provides to both user-mode and kernel-mode components.
 - _Windows Internals, Seventh Edition, Part 1_: Pages 332-347